Questions and Answers about the Assessment Community Enterprise System

-A: The system, including all data, will be housed at the New York State data center.
+A: We will house the system and all data at the New York State data center.

-Q: Will all the data be housed in one database?
+Q: Will you house all the data in one database?

-A: Yes.
-The database will include multiple tables.
-The data will be partitioned to and secure for each municipality.
+A: Yes, the ACES database will include multiple tables, and be partitioned and secure for each municipality.

-Q: Will I still be able to do extracts for the various local programs that rely on RPSV4 data?
+Q: Will I be able to run extracts for the various local programs that rely on RPSV4 data?